sosokruashvili/wp-sticker-notes/readme.txt

 = With this plugin you are able to: =

 *   Create and stick note to any page on any position
-*   Tag users on a note with ì@î and target note to specified users
+*   Tag users on a note with ‚Äú@‚Äù and target note to specified users
 *   Communicate between website administrator and developer by simple notes ( tasks )
 *   See exact location of problem or some issue
 *   Control issues and communicate by inline note editing